 Xilotzinco (Mdz26r)

-This compound glyph for the place name Xilotzinco has two elements.
+This colorful compound Nahuatl hieroglyph for the place name Xilotzinco (perhaps, "New Xilollan") has two elements.
 At the top appear two ears of corn (xilotl), the word for tender ears of maize before they have solidified.
 The maize cobs are red and yellow with those colors switched for the protruding silk at the top.
 They have green husks.
 The cobs have parallel vertical hash marks.
-Below the corn is the shape of the lower half of a man's body, emphasizing the buttocks (tzintli), which provides the phonetic for the -tzin suffix, usually meaning little or lower when used in place names.
+Below the corn is the shape of the lower half of a man's body, emphasizing the buttocks (tzintli), which provides the phonetic indicator for the -tzin suffix, usually meaning new, little, lesser, or lower before an earlier place name.
 The -co locative suffix is not visual.

 Stephanie Wood